keesiemeijer/php-basics-tutorial/README.md

 ## Variables.

 Let's start with a thing called "variables".
-In computer programming, a variable can hold a value.
+In most programming languages, a variable can hold a value.
 Variables in PHP start with a dollar sign `$` followed by the name of the variable.
 After creating a variable it can be reused throughout the code.

 ```php
 <?php $my_variable = 'I want to learn PHP'; ?>